STEAM Club is back for 2023 with new and exciting challenges to try during the school term holidays.

 What is the membership fee in 2023?

 The club fee for 2023 is $20 per child for all three school holiday periods (Rounds 1, 2 & 3), paid at the start of Round 1.
-If you miss the first Round, STEAM Club will re-open for new registrations one month before the start of the next available Round.
+If you missed the first two rounds of STEAM Club this year, you can still join us for Round 3 by emailing email@example.com

 What does the fee provide?

 The fee provides new and exciting weekly STEAM challenges each school holiday period.
 Participants can ask questions of our experienced educators and receive feedback on their experiments.
 Participants receive their own personalised digital certificate after each holiday round.
 To further encourage young minds, we share some of their experiment photos on the ANSTO Facebook page.

-Participants will have the opportunity to meet an ANSTO scientist online each school holidays!
+Participants will have the opportunity to meet an ANSTO scientist online each school holiday!